Middle dot: The middot as a letter

 In Americanist phonetic notation, the middot is a more common variant of the colon ꞉ used to indicate vowel length.
 It may be called a half-colon in such usage.
-Graphically, it may be high in the letter space (the top dot of the colon) or centered as the interpunct.
+Graphically, it may be high in the letter space (the top dot of the colon) or centered as the middle dot.
 From Americanist notation, it has been adopted into the orthographies of several languages, such as Washo.

 In the writings of Franz Boas, the middot was used for palatal or palatalized consonants, e.g. for IPA [c].

 In the Sinological tradition of the 36 initials, the onset 影 (typically reconstructed as a glottal stop) may be transliterated with a middot ꞏ, and the onset 喻 (typically reconstructed as a null onset) with an apostrophe ʼ.
 Conventions vary, however, and it is common for 影 to be transliterated with the apostrophe.
 These conventions are used both for Chinese itself and for other scripts of China, such as ʼPhags-pa and Jurchen.